Search This Blog

 Sunday, May 02, 2010

-Nate took a step back, and I could not help but feel an overwhelming insignificance.
-A reminder of our vast physical gap.
+Nate took a step back.
+Looking at him I could not help but feel this overwhelming insignificance.
+The gap between his physical beauty and mine, an abyss.
 If I had considered myself a nobody in a world full of somebodies, comparing me to him only assured my status as a big-fat-zero.
-Then again--and I gave myself some credit by allowing this thought to enter my mind--he seemed to be somewhat interested in me.
+Then again--and I gave myself some credit by allowing this thought to enter me--he seemed to be somewhat interested in me.
 Didn’t he?

-A subdued breeze sent leaves tumbling across the graveyard; the lucky ones attached themselves to his jeans, while others merely rocketed and plunged tenderly around him.
-And he released my hand though I had been the one holding it fast.
+A breeze sent leaves tumbling across the graveyard; the lucky ones attached themselves to his jeans, while others merely rocketed and plunged tenderly around him.
+It soothed me a little until he released my hand.
+I realized I had been the one holding it fast.

-I should have put on a diaper before leaving the house; I was on the verge of messing myself.
-About to faint and puke at the same time.
+I should have put on a diaper before leaving the house.
 Was he saying those words, or was I imagining them?

-“I, no...”
+“I...”
 Would it be ridiculous to ask him to pinch me or slap me.
-Better ask him to kiss me, instead.

 “Nate,” I whispered.
+Wow.
+My voice worked.
 I cleared my throat to try to mask that ridiculous quiver in my voice.

 Victor who?
 First kiss what?